DragonZav/iOS-swift2-xmas-calculator/README.md

 # iOS-swift2-xmas-calculator
-My personal development of a xmas (Nativity) calculator
+My personal development of an xmas (Nativity) calculator